jensheukers/a3_gearShop/README.md

 # Arma 3 Gearshop
 Arma 3 Gearshop is a shop system for altis life / NoPixel based servers (Should work on both).
-The script was used for a server that was to be developed but never released.
+The script was used for a server that was to be developed but never released, Therefor I am releasing my script to the public.

-Therefor I am releasing my script to the public :)
+Enjoy! :)

 # LICENSE
 Copyright (C) 2018 Jens Heukers